mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: -L, --logfile

-  Log file name to use, by default stdout is used
+  Log file name to use, by default stderr is used

 .. option:: --fifodir